 Free vaccine clinics

 Getting the vaccine is easy.
-Free clinics are available at each campus Monday–Friday throughout the semester.
+Free clinics are available at select campuses Monday–Friday throughout the semester.

 - Knight Campus, Field House: 10 am–3:45 pm